 For methods we have considered several solutions.
 Our first thought was to remove the method and to recursively remove the sender of the method.
-But due to class structure, we removed that way almost all methods of the kernel.
-Then we have though to create a NullPattern object implementing all the methods removed.
+But due to class structure, this would have removed almost all methods of the kernel.
+Then we thought about creating a NullPattern object implementing all the removed methods.
 The problem was to find which kind of answer is expected from each method, and how to dynamically replace the sender in the code source.
 Finally we chose to remove the method and to keep the senders.

-$^{^4\}mathrm{a}$ class variable is a variable shared by all the instances of a class
+&lt;sup>4a class variable is a variable shared by all the instances of a class

-• We haven't found a solution to this question.
+• We haven't found a solution to ensure that you are not creating an unstable system.
 As long as your system can be changed, you can't certify that your kernel is totally functional.
-We are working on a better isolation of the Pharo kernel to reduce as much as possible the number of references (see Section 5.2 page 30).
+We are working on a better isolation of the Pharo kernel to reduce as much as possible the number of references (see Section 5.2 page 32).